mosesmakola/mosesmakola/main/content/about/index.md

 ## Industry Experience

-**Incoming Data Science Intern — Alan Turing Institute**
+**Research Data Science Intern — The Alan Turing Institute**
 *June 2025 – August 2025*
-Selected for the Health Data Science Black Internship Programme

-Will work on developing new models and submodels in the Turing.jl (Julia) library, ensuring that different models can be composed together to form a larger model
+Worked within the Research Engineering Group (REG) as part of the Turing.jl team, focusing on porting epidemiological modelling materials from R/Stan into Julia to improve accessibility and usability for researchers.

+Developed and ported statistical models into Julia using Turing.jl enabling reproducible Bayesian inference workflows in epidemiological research.

+Built simulation utilities for generating and handling epidemiological data, supporting experiments on delay distributions, censoring and truncation.

+Tested models on both simulated and real data, validating outputs and ensuring robustness of the implementations.

 **Junior Software Engineer — Global Purpose Enterprise**
 *May 2024 – Nov 2024*